-TagsBillie blog books Cooking Crafts crewel Crochet dogs embroidery fabric Flickr food Funny Great Songs IFTTT inspiration Instagram John Loder London mojito Music MyDays Photography punk Quilting quilts recipes restaurant Restaurants review rum Schnackenberg sewing Shopping Steve Byrne stitchalong technology The Last Supper threads Tweets Twitter video weather weird Work
+TagsBillie blog books Cooking Crafts crewel Crochet dogs embroidery fabric family Flickr food Funny Great Songs IFTTT inspiration Instagram John Loder London mojito Music MyDays Photography punk Quilting quilts recipes restaurant Restaurants review Schnackenberg sewing Shopping Steve Byrne stitchalong technology The Last Supper threads Tweets Twitter video weather weird Work

 Tag Archives: Warner Music Group

 Radiohead’s recent decision to make their new album In Rainbows available in an “honour box” system, exclusively on their own website, has sparked plenty of discussion.
 The band, out of contract with their label, financed the recording themselves and asked fans to pay what they thought the album was worth before downloading.
 It seemed to be the ultimate acid test to settle the debate every music biz employee wants an answer to: will I have a job this time next year?
 Or, less bluntly: does the general public still believe that music is worth paying for?

 According to online research firm ComScore, the answer is a resounding no. According to their figures, 61% of the people who downloaded the album thought it was unreasonable to pay anything for it at all.

 Only 4% of the Radiohead fans who downloaded the album paid anything approaching a normal high street retail price (between $12 and $20).
 12% of the fans paid the average price of an album bought online (between $12 and $8 – iTunes average price is $10).
 Another 6% coughed up the cost of a mid-price album (between $8 and $4) and 17% paid a token amount (between $4 and a penny).